Persecution of Jews during the Black Death: Aftermath

 As the plague waned in 1350, so did the violence against Jewish communities.
-In 1351, the plague and the immediate persecution was over, though the background level of persecution and discrimination remained.
-Ziegler (1998) comments that "there was nothing unique about the massacres".
-Twenty years after the Black Death the Brussels massacre (1370) wiped out the Belgian Jewish community.
+In 1351, the plague and the heightened persecution was over, though the background level of persecution and discrimination remained.
+Ziegler (1998) comments that "there was nothing unique about the massacres."
+20 years after the Black Death, the Brussels massacre (1370) wiped out the Belgian Jewish community.
+The Schaffhausen massacre in 1401, expulsion orders against the Jews in Zürich, and their definitive expulsion from the city in 1634 were contributing factors in mass migrations to eastern Europe.
+The final instance came after Eiron (Aaron) of Lengnau was accused and executed for blasphemy.

-One of the most significant long-term consequences of the Black Death in Europe was the migration of the Jews to Poland.
-The Jews migrated to Poland in an attempt to escape from the persecution which they were being subjected to in Western Europe.
+One of the most significant long-term consequences of the Black Death in Europe was the migration of Jews to Poland.
+Their migration to Poland was an attempt to escape from the persecution which they were being subjected to in Western Europe.
 This event is one of the major factors that contributed to the existence of a large population of Jews in Poland during the early 20th century.
 Approximately 3.5 million Jews lived in Poland at the time of Adolf Hitler's rise to power.

 Jewish tales

-Jewish accounts of the Black Death were told in Jewish tales for nearly 350 years, but there were no written accounts of the Black Death in Jewish tales until 1696, when accounts by Yiftah Yosef ben Naftali Hirts Segal Manzpach (or Yuzpa Shammes for short) began to be circulated in the Mayse Nissim.
-Yuzpa Shammes, was a scribe and shammash (gabai or a warden of a synagogue) of the Worms community for several decades.
+Jewish accounts of the Black Death were told in Jewish tales for nearly 350 years, but there were no written accounts of the Black Death in Jewish tales until 1696, when accounts by Yiftah Yosef ben Naftali Hirts Segal Manzpach ("Juspa Schammes" for short) began to be circulated in the Mayse Nissim.
+Yuzpa Shammes, was a scribe and gabbai (warden of a synagogue) of the Worms community for several decades.
 His accounts intend to show that the Jews were not idle because they took action in order to prevent themselves from inevitably becoming scapegoats.
 Despite Yuzpa's assertion that the Jews fought back during the massacres, there are contradictory accounts, which claim that there was no evidence of "armed resistance".